bupttaxi/PERT_LAB2_ID2223/README.md

 We tried with different prompt and we see that:
 1) Llama-3 3B produces more detailed, human-like explanations with richer vocabulary and clearer logical flow.
 2) Llama-3 1B outputs shorter, more formulaic text that is correct but less nuanced.
-This aligns with expectations: larger models typically exhibit stronger reasoning, elaboration, and stylistic variation and there is no big difference in time cost between these two models, so
+This aligns with expectations: larger models typically exhibit stronger reasoning, elaboration, and stylistic variation.
+3) There is no big difference in time cost between these two models when running in our UI, so

 ### Our Best Choice is Llama 3B